-As mentioned above, left handed guitars appear to have the strings in reverse order compared to right handed guitars.
-So if you’re converting a right-handed guitar to a left handed guitar, you would install the strings in the opposite direction.
+As mentioned above, left-handed guitars to appear to have strings in reverse order compared to right-handed guitars.
+So if you’re converting a right-handed guitar to a left-handed guitar, you would install the strings in the opposite direction.

 Converting a guitar is harder than it looks, though.
 Most acoustic guitars have compensated saddles that help adjust string length so the guitar’s intonation can be perfected.
 If you convert a guitar but leave the saddle the same, your intonation is likely to be very, very off.

-Unfortunately, many left handed guitars are more expensive than guitars for right handed players, even if the specs on a guitar are otherwise the same.
-There are a couple reasons for this.
-Left handed guitars take more time and money to craft because they deviate from the normal production at any given factory.
-And since the company will sell very few lefty guitars compared to guitars for right handed people, they are not especially economical to produce.
-Another downside for lefties is that most guitar brands don’t offer every model as a left handed version as well.
+Unfortunately, many left-handed guitars are more expensive than guitars for right-handed players, even if the specs on a guitar are otherwise the same.
+There are a couple of reasons for this.
+Left-handed guitars take more time and money to craft because they deviate from the normal production at any given factory.
+And since the company will sell very few lefty guitars compared to guitars for right-handed people, they are not especially economical to produce.
+Another downside for lefties is that most guitar brands don’t offer every model as a left-handed version as well.